About GST distribution

 - Commonwealth funded top-ups to the GST pool

-- transitional arrangements, staging implementation of the new equalisation benchmark and giving states a no-worse off guarantee.
+- transitional arrangements that phase implementation of the new equalisation benchmark and give states a no-worse off guarantee.

-Figure 1 illustrates the assessed state budgets per person for 2022-23.
+The chart below illustrates the assessed state budgets per person for 2024-25.
 The blue bar on the left shows the total assessed expenditure (expenses and investment) for each state.
 The bar on the right shows the sum of: assessed own-source revenue; assessed net borrowing; Commonwealth payments; and revenue from the GST pool.

 Under the previous GST distribution arrangements, each state’s GST share was calculated so that its assessed revenue (including GST) equalled its assessed expenditure.